saifulkhan/storytelling-vis/README.md

 See the implementation of each plot class for more details.

-See the example line plot `src/pages/storyboards/examples/test-line-plot.tsx` in action <http://localhost:3000/storyboards/examples/test-line-plot>.
+📈 Example line plot  in action [🔗](http://localhost:3000/storyboards/examples/test-line-plot).

 ## Feature Action Tables